Is CBD Oil Legal Where You Live? Find Out Here

 Nevada – The state of Nevada has legalized the adult and medicinal use of cannabis, and it also has a program for industrial hemp.
 CBD products are legal within the area, but using CBD as a food additive or selling any CBD-infused edibles is prohibited by law.

-New Jersey – The state of New Jersey has an industrial hemp program that is currently awaiting the final approval of USDA laws, and a medical cannabis program; however, adult use is still illegal.
+New Jersey – The state of New Jersey has an industrial hemp program that is currently awaiting the final approval of USDA laws, and a medical cannabis program.
+Adult use of cannabis is now legal.
 No law directly regulates CBD.

-New Mexico – The state of New Mexico has programs for medical cannabis and industrial hemp; CBD and CBD-infused foods are permitted to sell.
+New Mexico – The state of New Mexico has programs for medical cannabis and industrial hemp.
+In 2021, New Mexico legalized the adult use of cannabis as well.
+CBD and CBD-infused foods are permitted to sell.

-New York – The state of New York has medical cannabis and industrial hemp programs; it allows CBD to be widely available, but the City of New York prohibits the use of CBD in food and drinks.
+New York – The state of New York has medical cannabis and industrial hemp programs.
+In 2021, New York became the 16th state to legalize cannabis.
+It allows CBD to be widely available, but the City of New York prohibits the use of CBD in food and drinks.

-North Carolina – The state of North Carolina has an industrial hemp pilot program but not much of a medicinal cannabis program; there is a law in place that allows CBD use for patients with intractable epilepsy.
+North Carolina – The state of North Carolina has an industrial hemp pilot program, and in 2021 it approved revisions to a medical cannabis bill that allowed the possession and consumption for those with debilitating medical conditions.
+There is a law in place that allows CBD use for patients with intractable epilepsy.
 In particular, hemp-based CBD is regularly sold within the state despite limited regulations.

-Ohio – Is CBD oil legal in Ohio?
-The state of Ohio has laws that govern industrial hemp cultivation, medical cannabis, and CBD; it currently allows CBD from state-regulated dispensaries but also has a pending proposal that may legalize CBD sales outside of these dispensaries.
+Ohio – The state of Ohio has laws that govern industrial hemp cultivation, medical cannabis, and CBD; it currently allows CBD from state-regulated dispensaries but also has a pending proposal that may legalize CBD sales outside of these dispensaries.
+Adult use of cannabis may show up on the 2022 ballots.

 Oklahoma – The state of Oklahoma has industrial hemp and medical cannabis programs that weren’t fully operational as recently as 2018.
 It has a law that permits CBD use for minors with severe epilepsy and allows CBD-only shops to operate.
 The state also requires that CBD oil labels contain the country of origin and a natural or synthetic designation.

-South Dakota – The state of South Dakota has no industrial hemp program or medical cannabis program; it passed a law removing CBD oil from its definition of marijuana and only allows CBD products that are approved by the FDA.
+South Dakota – The state of South Dakota has no industrial hemp program, but they have started implementing a medical cannabis program as of July 2, 2021.
+The state passed a law removing CBD oil from its definition of marijuana and only allows CBD products that are approved by the FDA.

-Texas – The state of Texas has an industrial hemp program that offers legal protection for hemp and hemp-based products, and it also created a law regarding medical CBD that protects residents using CBD with up to 0.5 percent THC for specific conditions.
+Texas – The state of Texas has an industrial hemp program that offers legal protection for hemp and hemp-based products, and it also created a law regarding medical CBD that protects residents using CBD with up to 1 percent THC for specific conditions.
+There is still no medical cannabis program in place.

 Utah – The state of Utah passed its Hemp and Cannabidiol Act that legalizes CBD and grants the Department of Agriculture and Food the ability to regulate products based on ingredients and proper labeling.
 This enactment was soon followed by a law governing medical cannabis.